CGDeer/UAFijiSegmentation/README.md

 5. Then click Apply Changes, and restart FIJI.

 # A note on the data structure used in analysis
-## The Riegel team's data took the form of .lifext
+## The Reigel team's data took the form of .lifext
 1.  .lifext can contain multiple image stacks within its directory
 2. For the purpose of this analysis, only the high resolution images (1532 x 1532) were used.
 Each iamge stack focuses on one cell of interest, although fragments of other cells may be present in the image.